kitty-liu-wy/kitty-liu-wy.github.io/_pages/publications_presentations.md

 <!-- _pages/publications.md -->

 <p>
-My research output is presented in these following categories.
-Please email me if you would like a copy of anything that isn't linked here.
+This page lists my research output.
+Please email me if you would like a copy of anything that isn't already linked!
 </p>

 <ul>